 Again, some SDAs make outlandish statements by saying that when believers say they are not under the law, they are lawless and are free to do whatsoever they desire.
 This is absurdity at its best.
 A living Spirit is leading, guiding and empowering believers – not written laws that can only point out sin and has no power to empower nor save.

 The Spirit-led life is about inward change.
 It’s not about a legalistic list of do’s and don’ts to be checked off twice to see if we’ve been naughty or nice.
 It’s about love, forgiveness, being kind, caring, humility, self-sacrificing, suffering patiently, praying, being led by the Spirit and being completely dependent on the Father, etc. It’s about the ‘Fruit of the Spirit’ against such there is no law.
 The ‘work’ we are suppose to do is to love God and love others.

-Every example Jesus left for us to emulate has to do with doing good, helping others and being a good example ourselves to save others by pointing them to the Father.
-No where did He tell us to live a sinless life because we can’t in our sinful nature.
+Every example Jesus left for us to emulate has to do with doing good, helping others and being a good example in pointing them to the Father.
+No where did Jesus tell us to live a sinless life because the truth is, we can’t in our sinful nature.
 Any goodness or righteousness we possess comes as a result of our faith in the death, burial and resurrection of our Savior.
 His righteousness becomes ours.
 The Bible Says...

 CHRIST IS OUR RIGHTEOUSNESS!
 I Cor.
 1:30 (NIV) reads, ”It is because of him that you are in Christ Jesus, who has become for us wisdom from God--that is, our righteousness, holiness and redemption.”

 Christ lived for us; Christ died for us; Christ rose from the grave for us and Christ wants us to accept what He has already done for us.

 In the end, we shall be rewarded according to how well or how little we loved others – not according to what day we worshipped on.
 The Bible Says....